daniel-kun/kubedev/README.md

 ### pipenv

-When "pipenv" is included in the "usedFrameworks" by either a deployment or globally, the following files are generated inside the \<app\>'s sub-directory:
+When "pipenv" is included in the "usedFrameworks" by either an app or globally, the following files are generated inside the \<app\>'s sub-directory:

 |File|Description|
 |----|-----------|